jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.copyProperties (when, opt_source)
 ````

-Extend the last state on this Actor's timeline to create a animation wait.
+Extend the last state on this `Actor`'s timeline to create a animation wait.
 The state does not change during this time.

 ### removeKeyframe